*This post may contain affiliate links. Please see my disclosure for more details!*

 - Line a 20x20cm tin.

-- Place the clotted/double cream, caster sugar, golden syrup, and vanilla extract in a large saucepan and heat gently above a pot of boiling water, stirring until the sugar dissolves.
+- Place the clotted/double cream, caster sugar, golden syrup, and vanilla extract in a large saucepan and heat gently, stirring until the sugar dissolves.

 - Turn the heat up and bring to a rolling boil, cover and continue boil for 3 minutes!